 I made it mid-week, a few days nights ago after work, and it took under an hour.
 While the chicken and veggies are simmering, you can mix together the ingredients for the dumplings.
 Forget the Bisquick!
 Flour, butter, baking soda, a pinch of sugar, salt and milk, and a 1 minute mix by hand, are all you need for the dumplings.

-If you want to cut corners and use frozen mixed veggies in place of fresh, the cooking time for the chicken and dumplings will be shortened.
+If you want to cut corners and use frozen mixed veggies in place of fresh, the cooking time for the will be shortened.

 - 4 Tablespoons butter